Archaeological site:

 History of the structure

-Hadrian's Gate was built in 130 AD to commemorate the visit of Emperor Hadrian in Attaleia, as Antalya was known in this period.
-It was incorporated in the walls surrounding the city, and has become a major gateway to the city.
+Hadrian's Gate was built in 130 CE to commemorate the visit of Emperor Hadrian to Attaleia, as Antalya was known in this period.
+It was incorporated into the walls surrounding the city, and has become a major gateway to the city.

 Two towers, standing on both sides of the gate, come from different periods of history.
-Southern tower (the one on the left looking from the Atatürk Boulevard) is from the Roman era, but it was, most probably, built independently from the gate.
+The southern tower (the one on the left looking from the Atatürk Boulevard) is from the Roman era, but it was, most probably, built independently of the gate.
 The architectural distinctness of the tower seems to confirm this theory.
 This structure is called the tower of Julia Sancta, and its ancient origins are testified by a stone inscription.

-At the end of the 19th century, the state of Hadrian's Gate preservation was described the Polish explorer Karol Lanckoronski in these words: Today it is buried to a depth of several feet, and only visible from the outside, because its internal façade is surrounded by new buildings.
-The monument is relatively well preserved thanks to the special circumstances i.e. that it has long been obscured by a wall that covered the façade of the exterior and the gap was barely made a couple of years ago.
+At the end of the 19th century, the state of Hadrian's Gate preservation was described by the Polish explorer Karol Lanckoroński in these words: Today it is buried to a depth of several feet, and only visible from the outside because new buildings surround its internal façade.
+The monument is relatively well-preserved thanks to the special circumstances, i.e. that it has long been obscured by a wall that covered the façade of the exterior and the gap was barely made a couple of years ago.
 To the same researcher we also owe a precise description of the entire visible structure and its accurate drawings and plans, made by his companion, George Niemann.

 Architecture